bitnami/containers/bitnami/jenkins/README.md

 ## Why use a non-root container?

 Non-root container images add an extra layer of security and are generally recommended for production environments.
 However, because they run as a non-root user, privileged tasks are typically off-limits.
 Learn more about non-root containers [in our docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/application-catalog/tanzu-application-catalog/services/tac-doc/apps-tutorials-work-with-non-root-containers-index.html).

-## Only the latest stable branch maintained in the free Bitnami catalog

-Starting December 10th, 2024, only the latest stable branch of each container image will receive updates in the free Bitnami catalog.
-To access up-to-date releases for all upstream-supported branches (e.g., LTS), consider upgrading to Bitnami Premium.
-Previously released versions will not be deleted and will remain available for pulling from DockerHub.

-Please check the Bitnami Premium page in our partner [Arrow Electronics](https://www.arrow.com/globalecs/na/vendors/bitnami?utm_source=GitHub&utm_medium=containers) for more information.

 ## Supported tags and respective `Dockerfile` links